 I began volunteering for the museum following a visit in 2015 and a chance encounter with a member of staff who commented that they wanted to update the website.
-Fast-forward five years and, although no longer living in Dorset, I continue in my role as webmaster and editor.
+I no longer living in Dorset but continue in my role as webmaster and editor.
 I also help out with social media, content and comms in general.

 Every year volunteers are invited to a dinner.
 It’s a wonderful opportunity to get together, with Trustees, staff and volunteers to celebrate the work we do.

-Web and social media mean I work for the Museum pretty much every day – some days all day – but volunteers only need commit the time they can spare.
+Web and social media mean I work for the Museum pretty much every day – but volunteers only need commit the time they can spare.
 There are so many opportunities and the ability to carve your own niche in support of The Museum.

 What do volunteers do?